Ranginang67/Firecrack/README.md

 * `help`

 **NOTE:** before use facebook random attack, edit file "nano module/wordlist.txt" and add your wordlist minim of 5 line<br>
-**NOTE:** before use firecrack deface, add your deface script into file "script.html"
+**NOTE:** before use firecrack deface, put your deface script one folder with firecrack.py

 **Thanks!**